COSIMA/regional-mom6/docs/contributing/contributing.md

 It's always a good idea to start by [opening an issue](https://github.com/COSIMA/regional-mom6/issues/new) to discuss before putting a lot of work into implementing something.

-Contributors should strive to keep [pull requests](https://github.com/COSIMA/regional-mom6/pulls) as self-contained as possible.
-Want to contribute several features into the package?
-Then each feature deserves its own pull request.
+Contributors should strive to keep pull requests as self-contained as possible.
+Thinking of contributing several new features into the package?
+Great!
+But each feature deserves its own pull request.
 And each feature-pull request should come with some tests and documentation of the feature implemented.
 Tests and documentation are equally valuable as the source code!

 Before opening a [pull request](https://github.com/COSIMA/regional-mom6/pulls) it's always a good idea to run the tests locally to catch any potential bugs/errors that might have been